karthik1288/Record-manager/readme.txt

 	Function : next
 	---------------
-1)Assign values to the Scanning Manager from earlier sanning managers mgmtdata.
+1)Assign values to the Scanning Manager from earlier scanning managers mgmtdata.
 2)As we set scanning manager variables to start of table,we need to increment based on record size and move on.
 3)So create an offset first for slot and then for page.
 3)Scan all pages and all slot till a matching tuple is found based on the expression passed.